fictionFanKazuki/disc-red-int-bot/README.md

 ## r

 Bored and up for playing some Russian Roulette?
-The `r` command forgoes the `criteria` argument in `srch` and instead returns (a) completely random post(s) from your chosen subreddit. *According to the PRAW documentaion, not all subreddits support this.
+The `r` command forgoes the `criteria` argument in `srch` and instead returns (a) completely random post(s) from your chosen subreddit. *According to the PRAW documentation, not all subreddits support this.
 I have no idea which ones do and don't, but as a general rule of thumb if DRIB doesn't respond in five business days (lmao) it's probably not supported.*

 ~~*no, there's no issue with my code i swear*~~